New Orleans Saints vs. Carolina Panthers Odds, Analysis, NFL Betting Pick

 New Orleans, the favorite on the Super Bowl 53 odds, is now 9-1 ATS over its last 10 games.
 It's also 6-1 both SU and ATS on the road this season.

-At 11-2 overall the Saints have clinched the NFC South title, and they lead the Rams by a head-to-head tie-breaker in the battle for the best record in the NFC.
+At 11-2 overall, the Saints have clinched the NFC South title, and they lead the Rams by a head-to-head tie-breaker in the battle for the best record in the NFC.

 Why the Panthers can cover the spread